Mathilde Krim Fellowships in Biomedical Research

 Review

-LOIs will be reviewed by amfAR staff to verify applicant eligibility.
-The qualifications of eligible applicants will be assessed by peer review.
-The best-qualified eligible applicants will be invited to submit complete applications proposing original research to be conducted during the phase I fellowship period.
+LOIs will be reviewed by amfAR staff to verify applicant eligibility and qualifications.
+The best-qualified eligible applicants will be invited to submit complete applications proposing original research to be conducted during the Phase 1 fellowship period.
+Applications will be assessed by external and independent peer review.

 Funding Restrictions

-• Salary support is allowed for fellow only at a maximum of $100,000 for the two-year period; percent effort on the fellowship project must be at least 85%; additional funds needed to support salary for effort at that level must come from other non-project specific sources available to the institution.
+• Up to $130,000 (including indirect costs) may be allocated to salary support for the fellow for the two-year period.
+Time and effort on the fellowship research project must be at least 50%.
+If additional funds are needed to support salary for effort at that level, they must come from other non-project specific sources available to the institution.

-• The balance of direct costs is available to support research costs, fringe benefits, and employer taxes.
+• The balance of direct costs is available to support research costs, fringe benefits, or additional personnel contributing time and effort to the project.

 • The grantee Institution is required to provide funds or in-kind support to enhance the career development of the fellow (CFAR development funds; mentoring program; reduced-rate use of core facilities; etc.).
 The Institution must provide support for attendance at an NIH grant-writing workshop, or a similar training activity approved in advance by amfAR.

-• Phase II funding for an additional $50,000 may be approved, at a later date, to support biomedical HIV/AIDS research costs during the first 12 months of an independent research position at any US or international nonprofit research institution.
+• An additional $50,000 (total costs) may be approved, at a later date, to support biomedical HIV/AIDS research costs during the first 12 months of an independent research position at any US or international nonprofit research institution.
+Unexpended funds from Phase 1 may be carried forward to Phase 2.

-• Phase II funding can start any time during the Phase I performance period, or up to six months following the end of the Phase I period.
+• Phase 2 funding can start any time during the Phase I performance period, or up to six months following the end of the Phase 1 period.

 Other Important Dates